bs-k/r-ghost-cms/README.md

 # JUST BLOG!

-If you configured everything properly, every post with the correct structure will be posted to your Ghost CMS page automatically.
+If you configured everything properly, every post with the correct structure sent to your Gmail account will be posted to your Ghost CMS page automatically.
 Enjoy!